vinejs/vinejs.dev/content/docs/guides/custom_error_messages.md

+---
+summary: Learn how you can define custom error messages
+---

 # Custom error messages

 VineJS has first-class support for defining custom error messages.
 You may specify a generic error message for a validation rule or define a specific one for a `field + rule` combination.